AI search optimization

 Search is changing.
 Generative Engine Optimization (GEO) determines whether AI tools like ChatGPT, Perplexity, and Google AI Overviews cite your content when answering user questions.

+Generative Engine Optimization (GEO) is the practice of making content citable inside AI-generated answers instead of just ranked on a results page, and it's reshaping search in 2026 for any site that depends on organic visibility.
 SEO was the playbook: rank on Google, get clicks, get traffic.
-That playbook still works - but it's no longer enough on its own.
-A growing share of search queries never reach a results page.
-They get answered directly by AI, and the sources those AI tools cite are chosen by different rules than Google's ranking algorithm.
+That playbook still works, but a growing share of search queries never reach a results page; they get answered directly by AI, using sources chosen by different rules than Google's ranking algorithm.

-This is GEO - and it's changing how online visibility works.
+GEO is the discipline behind that shift, and it's changing how online visibility works.

 What Is GEO?